internet-computer-protocol/evm-rpc-canister/README.md

 dfx canister call --wallet $(dfx identity get-wallet) --with-cycles 600000000 ic_eth json_rpc_provider_request '("{\"jsonrpc\":\"2.0\",\"method\":\"eth_gasPrice\",\"params\":[],\"id\":1}",0,1000)'
 ```

-### mainnet ethereum rpc calls
+### Mainnet Ethereum RPC calls
 ```bash
 dfx canister --network ic call --wallet $(dfx identity --network ic get-wallet) --with-cycles 600000000 ic_eth json_rpc_request '("{\"jsonrpc\":\"2.0\",\"method\":\"eth_gasPrice\",\"params\":[],\"id\":1}","https://cloudflare-eth.com",1000)' dfx canister --network ic call --wallet $(dfx identity --network ic get-wallet) --with-cycles 600000000 ic_eth json_rpc_request '("{\"jsonrpc\":\"2.0\",\"method\":\"eth_gasPrice\",\"params\":[],\"id\":1}","https://ethereum.publicnode.com",1000)'
 ```

 ## Caveats

 ### API Keys are stored in the Canister

 Registered API keys are available to IC nodes in plaintext.
 While the canister memory is not exposed generallly to users, it is available to node providers and to canister controllers.
 In the future features such as SEV-SNP will enable privacy of canister memory, but until we have those features the API keys should not be considered to be entirely safe from leakage and potential misuse.
-API key providers should limit the scope of their API keys and monitor usage detect any misuse.
+API key providers should limit the scope of their API keys and monitor usage to detect any misuse.

 ### Registered API providers should be aware that each API call will result in one service provider call per node in the subnet and that costs (and payment) is scaled accordingly

 Application subnets have some number of nodes (typically 13), so a `json_rpc_request` call will result in 13 HTTP outcalls using the registered API key.
 API providers should be aware of this when considering rate and operation limits.

 ### Signed Transactions should be Signed Securely